ivy-llc/ivy/docs/partial_source/design/ivy_as_a_framework/ivy_array.rst

         _method_wrapped.inner_fn = fn
         return _method_wrapped

-First, we verify the method is public, otherwise we return the private method without wrapping.
+First, we verify the method should be wrapped, otherwise we return the method without wrapping.
 Next, we check if the method is already wrapped, and if so we just return this already wrapped method.
 Then we define the new wrapped method :code:`_method_wrapped`.
 Finally, we copy the method name over to :code:`_method_wrapped`, and flag the wrapped attribute, store the unwrapped inner function as an attribute, and return the wrapped method.

 The unwrap method is much simpler, implemented as follows: